convertigo/elk-kibana-logstash/README.md

 | ----               |------------------------------------------
 | docker-compose.yml | The docker-compose definition stack for ELK including ELK, Kibana & Logstash
 | docker-compose-c8o.yml | The docker compose definition for a complete Convertigo stack including Convertigo, CouchDB, MySQL for billing & filebeat to crunch and send logs to logstash.
-| filbeat.yml | The filebeat configuration file
+| filbeat.yml | The filebeat (Log cruncher process..) configuration file
-| logstash.conf | The logstash configuration file holding the GROK filters to parse Convertigo logs.
+| logstash.conf | The logstash (Log parser process...) configuration file holding the GROK filters to parse Convertigo logs.
 | ConvertigoCanvas.json |A Convertigo Canvas sample to display various informations in Kabana Canvas.

 ## Starting and stopping the stacks